Sonfloro/csgo-10-man-plugin/README.md

 Commands:

-!setCaptain [PlayerName] - Sets [PlayerName] as a captain, use twice to set both captains
+!setCaptain - Opens up a menu to select who you want as captain.
+After the first captain is chosen, the second time you use the comamnd, the menu will only display plays not on the first captain's team.

 !startGame - Starts the game if two captains have been set

 !clearCaptains - Clears the captains

-.captains - Displays who the captains are (Going to change to !captains)
+.captains or !captains - Displays who the captains are

 !pause - Calls for a pause in the next freezetime